 Manta Ray vs. Whiskey: Weight

-	From there, the hybrid model weighs 31.75 ounces, the fiberglass weighs 35.25 ounces and the aluminum weighs 37.75 ounces.
+From there, the hybrid model weighs 31 ounces and the fiberglass weighs 34 ounces.
 You can see how the materials used make quite a difference.

 The Whiskey Carbon with the straight shaft weighs a mere 23 ounces!
 Light as a feather.
 The bent shaft model is just 25.5 ounces.
 The fiberglass models are 26 ounces and 28.5 ounces.

 Manta Ray vs. Whiskey: Price

 The materials used and the weight differences are what make up the price difference in these paddles.